-Note 6 - Foreclosed properties held for sale; and
+Note 7 - Foreclosed properties held for sale; and

-Note 18 - Fair value measurements.
+Note 19 - Fair value measurements.

-(ii) Mortgage investments
+(ii) Mortgage and other investments

-The Company is required to make an assessment of the impairment of mortgage investments.
-Mortgage investments are considered to be impaired only if objective evidence indicates that one or more events ("loss events") have occurred after its initial recognition, that have a negative effect on the estimated future cash flows of that asset.
-Specifically, the Company will consider loss events including, but not limited to: (i) payment default by a borrower which is not cured during a reasonable period; (ii) whether security of the mortgage is significantly negatively impacted by some event; and (iii) financial difficulty experienced by a borrower.
+The Company is required to make an assessment of the impairment of mortgage and other investments.
+Mortgage and other investments are considered to be impaired only if objective evidence indicates that one or more events ("loss events") have occurred after its initial recognition, that have a negative effect on the estimated future cash flows of that asset.
+Specifically, the Company will consider loss events including, but not limited to: (i) payment default by a borrower which is not cured during a reasonable period; (ii) whether security of the mortgage is significantly negatively impacted by some events; and (iii) financial difficulty experienced by a borrower.
 The estimation of future cash flows includes assumptions about local real estate market conditions, market interest rates, availability and terms of financing, underlying value of the security and various other factors.
 These assumptions are limited by the availability of reliable comparable market data, economic uncertainty and the uncertainty of future events.
 Accordingly, by their nature, estimates of impairment are subjective and may not necessarily be comparable to the actual outcome.
 Should the underlying assumptions change, the estimated future cash flows could vary.

-The Company applies judgment in assessing the relationship between parties with which it enters into participation agreements in order to assess the derecognition of transfers relating to mortgage investments.
+The Company applies judgment in assessing the relationship between parties with which it enters into participation agreements in order to assess the derecognition of transfers relating to mortgage and other investments.